faresbakhit/budg/README.md

 # Budg

-The Modern, Extensible Static Site Generator
+The Modern and Extensible Static Site Generator

 ## Development Mode